danny-cagney/tinyAstro/src/pages/about.md

 ## What This Blog Is About

-This blog is my personal space to explore and articulate my thoughts on a variety of subjects that fascinate me.
+This is to explore and articulate my thoughts on a variety of subjects that fascinate me.
 Here, you’ll find reflections on:

 - Technology: Exploring the latest trends, innovations, and their impact on our lives.
 - Business: Insights into the world of startups, entrepreneurship, and corporate strategy.